|Location||55 km by road south of Chibougamau, QC|

 RECENT & CURRENT EXPLORATION

-Although the Main Vein (above and below the dyke) at the Corner Bay deposit has limited strike extension, it remains open down plunge and the current drilling program is successfully demonstrating continuity between the Main Vein below the dyke and the Lower Deep Vein (assays are pending).
+Although the Main Vein (above and below the dyke) at the Corner Bay deposit has limited strike extension, it remains open down plunge and the recent drill results have successfully demonstrated the continuity between the Main Vein below the dyke and the Lower Deep Lens (refer to January 19, 2022 news release).
 Both the West and East Veins are open along strike and at depth.
 In addition, a number of parallel zones remain to be tested.

 GEOLOGY & MINERALIZATION